phkehl/esp32-leddisplay/README.md

 See [leddisplay.h](include/leddisplay.h) for the API.

-This code is meant for directly connecting the ESP32 to a display (possibly via a level shifter).
+This code is meant for directly connecting the ESP32 to a display (possibly via a level shifter or buffer).
 The pinout configuration is available via the sdkconfig ("make menuconfig").
 See [Kconfig](Kconfig) for the defaults.

 See [leddisplay.c](src/leddisplay.c) for more information on the code, for references to the origin of the concept and code, and for copyright and license